lizmat/raku-all-modules/zostay/perl6-IO-Glob/README.md

     # Use a glob as a test in built-in IO::Path.dir()
     for "/var/log".IO.dir(test => glob("*.err")) -> $err-log { ... }

-    # Or better, do it directly from here
-    for glob("*.err").dir("/var/log") -> $err-log { ... }

     # Globs are objects, which you can save, reuse, and pass around
     my $file-match = glob("*.txt);
     my @files := dir("$*HOME/docs", :test($file-match));

+    # Want to use SQL globbing with % and _ instead?
+    for glob("src/core/%.pm", :sql) -> $file { ... }

+    # Or want globbing without all the fancy bits?
+    # :simple turns off everything but * an ?
+    for glob("src/core/*.pm", :simple) -> $file { ... }

 DESCRIPTION
 ===========

 Traditionally, globs provide a handy shorthand for identifying the files you're interested in based upon their path.
 This class provides that shorthand using a BSD-style glob grammar that is familiar to Perl devs.
-However, it is more powerful than it's predecessor in Perl 5's File::Glob.
+However, it is more powerful than its Perl 5 predecessor.

-  * Globs are built as IO::Glob objects which encapsulate the pattern and let you pass them around for whatever use you want to put them too.
+  * Globs are built as IO::Glob objects which encapsulate the pattern.
+You may create them and pass them around.

-  * By using [#method dir](#method dir), you can put globs to their traditional use, listing all the files in a directory.
+  * By using them as an iterator, you can put globs to their traditional use: listing all the files in a directory.

-  * It also works well as a smart-match.
+  * Globs also work as smart-matches.
 It will match against strings or anything that stringifies and against [IO::Path](IO::Path)s too.

-This allows it to be used with the built-in [IO::Path#method dir](IO::Path#method dir) too.
+  * Globbing can be done with different grammars.
+This class ships with three: simple, BSD, and SQL.

-  * You can use custom grammars for your smart match.
-This is still somewhat experimental, but if you need a different glob style that is provided, you can roll your own with a small amount of effort or extend on of the existing ones.
-This class ships with three grammars: Simple, BSD, and SQL.
+  * **Experimental.** You can use custom grammars for your smart match.

 SUBROUTINES
 ===========